aurangi/lendo-assessment/README.md

 This API allows users to authenticate using a username and password, after which they receive a JWT token that can be used for accessing other endpoints like posts, comments, and users.

+Note: Collection of Lendo assessment is placed in root of the repo

 ### Default Users
 - **Username**: `lendo`, **Password**: `123456`
 - **Username**: `aurang`, **Password**: `123456`